-Myles, in 2005, close to the time
+Myles, in 2005, close to the time the fall happened |

 My oldest son, Myles, was about 2 at the time.
 Old enough to be busy, busy enough to get into trouble.
 Old enough for independent play, but still needing supervision.